 - Create the beginnings of a health “movement” in the wider community with children at the lead.

-Check out last year’s program in San Gabriel Valley:
+Check out a past year’s program in San Gabriel Valley:

-The 2018-2019 winter session is currently under development in the San Gabriel Valley.
+The 2021 winter-spring session is currently under development in Phoenix.